PhillipMaree/Docker/02_ide/README.md

 #### Integrated development environment for optimization
 This project defines a IDE which is layered on top of the base image *jpmaree/optimization_engine:latest*.
+The resulting image integrates the following development environments:

+    1. Intellij IDEA (mainly for python and java development)
+    2. Eclipse (mainly for c/c++ dev)
+    3. OpenModelica (modelling and simulation)

-The resulting image is a Intellij-IDEA supported IDE where it is anticipated it is desirable to develop within a Python environment.
+ is a Intellij-IDEA supported IDE where it is anticipated it is desirable to develop within a Python environment.

  #####Pull latest build docker image
  To pull a pre-build image, execute:

-    docker pull jpmaree/optimization_ide:latest
+    docker pull jpmaree/ide:latest

  #####Push latest build docker image (require privileges)
  Login to docker: